Making a difference for children in India

 Stories | April 15, 2021

-We’ve recently been looking at the impact of our programs in India, and how it has impacted different groups.
-We know that children living with a disability are often lonely, highly protected by their families, but often victims of discrimination and teasing.
-However, involvement in our community program has changed that – 78% of parents told us that as a result of CBM’s program, there’s been much improvement in opportunities for their child to interact with other children.
+We’ve recently been looking at the impact of our programs in India and how it has impacted different groups.
+We know that children living with a disability are often lonely and highly protected by their families, but often victims of discrimination and teasing.
+However, involvement in our community program changed that.
+78 per cent of parents told us that as a result of CBM’s program there was much improvement in opportunities for their child to interact with other children.
 Making friends is a first step for many children living with a disability to build confidence and make their way in life.

-But for 17% of families, there has been no change so far, and for 4% the situation is worse.
-This is the value of doing regular check-ins with families, and will now be the focus of the team’s attention,
+But for 17 per cent of families, there was no change.
+And for four per cent the situation was worse.
+This shows the value of doing regular check-ins with families.

-One child who has seen positive changes is 17 year old Priti.
-She lives in a village in northern India, and has an intellectual impairment.
-The CBM program has connected her with other young people, and also helped her family access learning materials that are pitched at her level.
-In this poor rural area, there isn’t a local school that can meet Priti’s needs.
-Community volunteers work with her at home, building her confidence and curiosity.
+One child who saw positive changes was 17-year-old Priti.
+She lived in a village in northern India and had an intellectual impairment.
+The CBM program connected her with other young people, and also helped her family access learning materials that were pitched at her level.
+In this poor rural area, there wasn’t a local school that could meet Priti’s needs.
+Community volunteers worked with her at home, building her confidence and curiosity.

 CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP)

 The impact of addressing obstetric fistula on women and maternal health systems.
 Nigeria has 40% of global obstetric fistulas, a...

 Submission: Inquiry into supporting democracy in our region